geduo15/geduo15/README.md

 ###

-<p align="left">My name is Jinbin Zhang and I'm a PhD student at Aalto University, working with Prof. Rohit Babbar and Prof. Pekka Marttinen</p>
+<p align="left">My name is Jinbin Zhang and I'm a PhD student at Aalto University.</p>

 ###